-Major experimental research in physiological and psycho-acoustical nature of hearing.
-Critical analysis of audiometric techniques used in differential diagnosis.
-Maximum credit six units applicable to a master's degree.
+Problems of diagnosis, referral and report writing.
+Testing in a medical setting and medically significant hearing pathologies.
 279. Advanced Diagnostic Methods in Speech Therapy (3) Prerequisites: Speech Arts 180A (3), 179A, 179B.
 Diagnosis of individuals with complicated speech problems as brain injury, congenital aphasia, adult aphasia, cerebral palsy, hearing loss, laryngectomy, mental retardation, stuttering and voice problems.
 280A.
-Advanced Field Work in Clinical Practice in Speech Correction (1 or 2) Prerequisites: Speech Arts 174 and 176.
+Advanced Field Work in Clinical Practice in Speech Correction (1 or 2) Prerequisite: Speech Arts 180A.

-Supervised work with representative advanced speech cases such as stuttering, aphasia, laryngectomies, etc. May be repeated for a maximum of four units, only two of which may be used for graduate credit on a master's degree.
+Supervised work with representative advanced speech cases: stuttering, aphasia, laryngectomies, etc. Maximum credit four units, only two of which are applicable on a master's degree.
+Maximum credit four units of Speech Arts 180A, 180B, 280A, and 280B acceptable on a master's degree.
+One unit represents 26 hours of direct clinical practice.
 280B.
-Advanced Field Work in Clinical Practice in Hearing Problems (1 or 2) Prerequisites: Speech Arts 171, 177, and 178.
+Advanced Field Work in Clinical Practice in Hearing Problems (1 or 2) Prerequisite: Speech Arts 180B.

-Advanced casework in hearing evaluation, record keeping, research problems, and therapy (auditory training, lipreading, speech correction for hard of hearing or deaf, and language building).
-May be repeated to a maximum of four units, only two of which may be used for graduate credit on a master's degree.
+Advanced casework: evaluation, record keeping, research problems; therapy (auditory training, lipreading, speech correction and language building for hard of hearing and deaf).
+Maximum credit four units, only two of which are applicable on a master's degree.
+Maximum credit four units of Speech Arts 180A, 180B, 280A, and 280B acceptable on a master's degree.
+One unit represents 26 hours of direct clinical practice.

 281. Survey Research in Broadcasting (3)

 Prerequisite: Speech Arts 200.

 Techniques used by rating services, broadcasters, and mass communication researchers.
 282. Seminar in History of Broadcasting (3) Prerequisite: the equivalent of an undergraduate major in broadcasting.
-The development of broadcasting in its social, legislative, and economic settings. with emphasis upon broadcasting in the U.S. 283.
+The development of broadcasting in its social, legislative, and economic settings, with emphasis upon broadcasting in the U.S. 283.
 Seminar in Broadcast Management (3) Prerequisite: the equivalent of an undergraduate major in broadcasting, and Speech Arts 181.
 Study of the legal and regulatory milieu of broadcasting from the perspective of station management.
-284. Seminar in Programing and Production (3) Prerequisite: the equivalent of an undergraduate major in broadcasting.
-Theory and analysis of programing and production in broadcasting.
+284. Seminar in Programming and Production (3) Prerequisite: the equivalent of an undergraduate major in broadcasting.
+Theory and analysis of programming and production in broadcasting.
 285. Seminar in Educational Broadcasting (3) Prerequisite: the equivalent of an undergraduate major in broadcasting.
 Study of educational, social, and economic role of noncommercial educational broadcasting in the U.S., primarily from the perspective of educational station management.
+286. Seminar in Writing for Broadcast and Film (3) Prerequisites: Speech Arts 167, 186, and 189.

-288. Seminar in Media Communication Theory (3) Prerequisite: Speech Arts 135.
-Socio-psychological theories and models of mass communication in relation to cultural values and social control, and the impact of media in a variety of groups and institutions.
+Dramatic structures as they apply to broadcasting and cinema.
+Writing a fulllength script or scenario.
+287. Criticism of Broadcasting and Film (3) Prerequisites: The equivalent of an undergraduate major in broadcasting and film.
+Standards for objective appraisal of the ethical and artistic aspects of radio, television, and film programs.
+288. Seminar in Media Communication Theory (3) Socio-psychological theories and models of mass communication in relation to cultural values and social control, and the impact of media in a variety of groups and institutions.
 290. Experimental Procedures in Public Address-Communication (3) Prerequisite: Credit or concurrent registration in Speech Arts 200.
 Examination and evaluation of appropriate experimental procedures and traditional methods; special problems in research design.
-291. Seminar in Group Discussion Theory (3) Prerequisite: Speech Arts 191.

-A study of descriptive and experimental literature on group discussion covering such topics as interaction, leadership, and means of evaluation.
+291. Seminar in Group Discussion Theory (3) A study of descriptive and experimental literature on group discussion covering such topics as interaction, leadership, and means of evaluation.
 293. Seminar: Greek and Roman Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 294. Seminar: 18th Century British Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 295. Seminar: American Public Address-1700-1900 (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 297. Seminar: Contemporary American Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 298. Special Study (1-6) Individual study.
 Six units maximum credit.